ajaynayak585/Skylo_assignment/PART3_README.md

     |
   notify_success_or_failure

-2.What I would alert on:
+2. What I would alert on:
 ----------------------------------------------
 Critical alerts using trigger_rule=TriggerRule.ALL_DONE